 The Alpine road from Christchurch to Greymouth takes you across the Southern Alps, from the Pacific Coast in the east to the Tasman Sea in the west.
-The highest point on the itinerary is Arthur’s Pass at 920 m.
+The highest point on the itinerary is Arthur’s Pass, 920 m.

 This is our rental campervan, a Kea camper.
-Kea is a New Zealand parrot that we also got to know on this road trip.
+Kea is a New Zealand parrot that we also became familiar with.

-The map shows our itinerary across New Zealand South Island, from International Airport of Christchurch to Greymouth on the West Coast.
+The map shows you our itinerary across the New Zealand South Island, from the International Airport of Christchurch to Greymouth on the West Coast.

-But what is campervan travel in New Zealand like?
+But first, what is campervan travel in New Zealand like?

-We landed on late afternoon so our first day’s program was to get a campervan, drive to a supermarket and fill the kitchen with fresh, delicious New Zealand foodstuff and good New Zealand wines.
-And to hit the road.
+We landed on late afternoon so our first day’s program was to get a campervan, drive to a supermarket and fill the kitchen with fresh local foodstuff and of course some good New Zealand wine. – And then hit the road!

 Filling the campervan with foodstuff